How to write a book review and a book report

 Summary of content

-The summary is based on your reading notes, follows the author's order, and is drastically reduced to the chief ideas which advance the author's argument.
+The summary is based on your reading notes, follows the author's order, and consists solely of the main ideas which advance the author's argument.
 It may be presented with the analysis of structure or discussed separately.

 Critical comments should form the bulk of the book review.
 State whether or not you feel the author's treatment of the subject matter is appropriate for the intended audience.
 Ask yourself: